Today’s post comes from Sheila Wiebe, a marketing and development specialist at Bronte Creek Provincial Park.

 As I was saying, this epiphany came to me during a recent park clean up.

-This year, we used the Great Canadian Shoreline Cleanup data cards to track the items we collected.
+This year, we tracked the items we collected.
 When you count something, you get a sense of what’s out there.

 I was amazed by the number of baby wipes, food wrappers, plastic bits, and bags found.
 In four hours, the group collected 72 kg of trash in the park.
 For our imperial users, that’s 156 pounds.
 If you need a visual that’s the same weight as 103 iPads.